Debt Restructuring

 - Creditors are willing to collaborate on alternative arrangements.

 Informal agreement between the business and its creditors to restructure debt without entering formal insolvency proceedings.
-This option is often quicker and less costly than formal processes.
+This option can be less costly than formal processes and often includes elements of business debt consolidation or an informal debt agreement.

 When to Consider: